 Be kind and respectful in Sedona.
 That includes the people you may meet around town, the trails and landscape, and the locals working in hospitality or living next-door to your short-term rental.
 Take a look at the City's Good Neighbor Brochure and follow these suggested guidelines if you really want to love Sedona like a local.

-According to the U.S. Forest Service website, the current Fire Danger Status in the Sedona area is HIGH.
-This means “fires can easily start from most causes and are more likely to escape or spread rapidly.”
-The safest thing to do is avoid fire altogether, but if you do build a fire, make sure it is in a safe area away from combustible items and NEVER leave a fire unattended.
+Check the U.S. Forest Service website for current fire restrictions.
+The safest thing to do is avoid fire altogether, but if you do build a fire, make sure it meets current fire restrictions and NEVER leave a fire unattended.
 Here are additional guidelines for outdoor safety.